cisagov/cyber.dhs.gov/pages/guide.md

 Commercial services exist that help derive intelligence from DMARC reports, though their use is not required to receive or read DMARC reports.

 ##### *DHS DMARC reporting location*
-As indicated in [BOD 18-01](/), federal agencies must add NCCIC as an aggregate report recipient.
-The address that must be included is `reports@cyber.dmarc.dhs.gov`.
+Federal agencies must add DHS NCCIC as an aggregate report recipient.
+The address that must be included is `reports@dmarc.cyber.dhs.gov`.

-##### *Sending DMARC reports to more than one reporting location*
+##### *Sending DMARC reports to more than one location*
 You are encouraged to receive your own DMARC reports in addition to sending them to DHS.

 When adding an additional `rua`, each address requires its own `mailto:`, and the addresses are then separated by a comma.
 The `rua` portion of the DMARC policy record could look like the following:

 >```
-"rua=mailto:dmarc-reports@example.gov,mailto:reports@cyber.dmarc.dhs.gov"
+rua=mailto:dmarc-reports@example.gov,mailto:reports@dmarc.cyber.dhs.gov
 ```

 See [RFC 7489, section 6.2](https://tools.ietf.org/html/rfc7489#section-6.2), or an example at [appendix B.2.4](https://tools.ietf.org/html/rfc7489#appendix-B.2.4).